-Statement Name Purpose JCL Statements JCL Statements // command JCL command Enters a system operator command through the input stream.
+Statement Name Purpose JCL Statements // command JCL command Enters a system operator command through the input stream.
 The command statement is used primarily by the operator.
 Note: JES3 ignores the JCL command statement. // comment comment Contains comments.
-The comment statement is used primarily to document a program and its resource requirements. // CNTL control Marks the beginning of one or more program control statements. // D D data definition Identifies and describes a data set. / delimiter Indicates the end of data placed in the input stream.
-Note: Any two characters can be designated by the user to be the delimiter. // ENDCNTL end control Marks the end of one or more program control statements. // EXEC execute Marks the beginning of a job step; assigns a name to the step; identifies the program or the cataloged or in-stream procedure to be executed in this step. // JOB job Marks the beginning of a job; assigns a name to the job. // null Marks the end of a job. // OUTPUT output JCL Specifies the processing options that the job entry subsystem is to use for printing a sysout data set. // PEND procedure end Marks the end of an in-stream procedure. // PROC procedure Marks the beginning of an in-stream procedure and may mark the beginning of a cataloged procedure; assigns default values to parameters defined in the procedure.
+The comment statement is used primarily to document a program and its resource requirements. // CNTL control Marks the beginning of one or more program control statements. // DD data definition Identifies and describes a data set. / delimiter Indicates the end of data placed in the input stream.
+Note: Any two characters can be designated by the user to be the delimiter. // ENDCNTL end control Marks the end of one or more program control statements. // EXEC execute Marks the beginning of a job step; assigns a name to the step; identifies the program or the cataloged or in-stream procedure to be executed in this step. // JOB job Marks the beginning of a job; assigns a name to the job. // null Marks the end of a job. // OUTPUT output JCL Specifies the processing options that the job entry subsystem is to use for printing a sysout data set. // PEND procedure end Marks the end of an in-stream procedure. // PROC procedure Marks the beginning of an in-stream procedure and may mark the beginning of a cataloged procedure; assigns default values to parameters defined in the procedure. // XMIT transmit Transmits input stream records from one node to another.
+Note: The XMIT JCL statement is supported only on JES3 systems.